com-480-data-visualization/datavis-project-2022-vizards/milestones/milestone1.md

 - [Genres](/eda/artist_genres.json) : Genres related to each artist have been scraped using the [MusicBrainz API](https://beta.musicbrainz.org/).

 - [Google Trends Dataset](/data/trends.csv): This dataset has been found on [kaggle](https://www.kaggle.com/datasets/dhruvildave/google-trends-dataset).
 It includes Google Trends data from 2001 until 2020 and groups them by region, category, year and rank.
+Also [pytrends](https://pypi.org/project/pytrends/) could be useful in this project for more specific purposes.